-Lead mixes with Jersey City's tap and drinking water when water comes into contact with older lead service pipes and lead-containing plumbing.
+Lead can enter Jersey City drinking water when water comes into contact with older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail, such as the country witnessed in Flint, Michigan, lead leaches into the drinking water and reaches toxic levels.
-Recent sampling for lead in Jersey City found a 90th percentile concentration of 7.4 parts per billion, although no samples exceeded the Action Level of 15 ppb.
-While these concentrations fall below the Action Level, the EPA and CDC have made it clear that there is no such thing as a safe level of lead.
+Recent sampling for lead in Jersey City found a 90th percentile concentration of 6.7 parts per billion, and 3 samples exceeded the Action Level of 15 parts per billion.
+While these concentrations fall below the Federal Action Level, the EPA, CDC, and the American Academy of Pediatrics all agree that there is no such thing as a safe level of lead.
 Additionally, federal regulations cannot possibly take into account levels measured at an individual tap, especially if your home has plumbing that contains lead.

 Chromium 6 In Jersey City Drinking Water

-Chromium 6 is a hazardous metal not well regulated by the EPA.
-Jersey City tap water recently averaged 47 parts per trillion for chromium 6, with samples ranging as high as 88 ppt.
-This average level is over 2 times higher than the concentration determined to have a negligible impact on cancer risk.
+Chromium 6 is a hazardous metal that is not currently regulated by the EPA.
+Jersey City tap water recently averaged 90 parts per trillion for chromium 6.
+This average level is over 3 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Jersey City Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants interact with naturally-occurring organic matter such as twigs and leaves.
-These chemicals are not well regulated, although they have been associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems, and the EPA acknowledges this.
-Tap water in Jersey City has recently has DBP concentrations averaging 115.2 parts per billion.
-Of especial interest to residents of Jersey City, trihalomethane concentrations averaged 78.2 ppb (just shy of the Maximum Contaminant Level of 80 ppb), and ranged as high as 98 ppb.
+These chemicals are not well regulated, but EPA has acknowledged their association with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+EPA regulates two categories of DBPs: Haloacetic Acids 5 (HAA5) and Total Trihalomethanes (TTHMs).
+The concentrations of TTHMs average 65.9 parts per billion, with concentrations reaching 102.6 parts per billion.
+For a bit of perspective, the federal EPA Maximum Contaminant Level (MCL) for TTHMs is 80 parts per billion.